 Why Bloating Occurs

-Bloating can happen if you eat your food too fast, if you gulp down bubbly beverages or if you consume high-fibre foods when your digestive tract isn't used to them.
-Chewing gum, talking while you eat and drinking from a straw are also linked to increased gas-related bloating and flatulence.
+Bloating can happen if you eat your food too fast, if you gulp down bubbly beverages or if you consume high-fiber foods when your digestive tract isn’t used to them.
+Chewing gum, talking while you eat, and drinking from a straw are also linked to increased gas-related bloating and flatulence.

 The Top 75-Plus Foods to Reduce Bloating

 Depending on the cause of your belly bloat, there are different ways to find relief.
-Certain foods—like those high in fibre—may reduce belly bloat for some and cause gas in others.
+Certain foods — like those high in fiber — may reduce belly bloat for some and cause gas in others.
 So you may need to experiment with foods to find out what works best for you.